 cystectomy due to one or more reasons such as but not limited to comorbidities, age,

-surgical risk or patient refusal to undergo radical cystectomy
+surgical risk or patient refusal to undergo radical cystectomy.
+Patients who refuse to

-- Patients must have histologically proven primary carcinoma of the bladder or urethra
+- Patients must have histologically proven primary adenocarcinoma, transitional,

 - Treating investigator has determined that the patients are not a candidate for radical